 2.2.4 Antenna

 System S-A uses a mechanically rotating reflector type antenna with an azimuth beamwidth of 1.75 and csc2 beam in elevation from 4.4 to 30 with a mainbeam gain of 32 dBi.
 The nominal antenna height is 46 m above mean sea level (AMSL).
 System S-B uses four planar electronically-steered phased-array antennas to provide 360 coverage with a mainbeam gain of 42 dBi.
+The antenna pattern for system S-B can be modelled using ITU-R Recommendation M.1851 uniform distribution.
 The nominal height of the Radar S-B antenna is 20 m AMSL.

 2.3 Airborne radar

 Airborne radars found in this frequency band take advantage of the spectrum properties found at this wavelength to conduct long-range surveillance, target tracking and ATC.
 The spectrum characteristics for typical airborne radar found in this frequency band are depicted in Table 1.
 This system is a multifunction, phased-array radar that is deployed on surveillance aircraft of a number of administrations.
 The antenna of this system is a large, slotted waveguide array assembly mounted atop of the airframe.
-It provides 40 dBi mainbeam gain and its sidelobe gain has been estimated to be −10 dBi.
+It provides 40 dBi mainbeam gain, first sidelobe at 25 dBi, and its remote sidelobe gain has been estimated to be 5 dBi.
+The antenna pattern is ITU-R Recommendation M.1851 uniform distribution.
 The aircraft carrying these radars are capable of worldwide operations.
 In addition to their air surveillance and ATC functions they also have a sea surveillance mode.
 This airborne system is typically operated at about 9 000 m in altitude and can be operated for extended hours of up to 12 h depending upon aircrew availability.
-In some situations constant surveillance is maintained on a 24 h per day basis by replenishment aircraft.
+In some situations, constant surveillance is maintained on a 24 h per day basis by replenishment aircraft.

 3 Protection criteria